AaronAmberman/LTT-WPF-Application/README.md

 ### Themed
 The application is also setup for themeing, light and dark.
 It uses the theming work I put into [this](https://github.com/AaronAmberman/WPF.Themes) repository.
 Please check it out for WPF themes that change most of the built in control's appearance.

+## Design Patterns
+Uses a simple ServiceLocator pattern along with MVVM for XAML.